18 Dec 2012

 Posted by: Ruben Luyten In: Old Pulteney

 (43%, Gordon & MacPhail 2009)

-I’ve never had such an old Pulteney, but this was really interesting.
-Especially for nosing, as the oak is a little disturbing on the palate.
+I’ve never had such an old Pulteney, but this was a really interesting combination of salt and sherry.
+Especially for nosing.
 Sold out but occasionally seen in auctions.